-I imagine Twitter wanted to increase the opportunity for users to gain more followers hoping for increasing the engagement.
-After all research shows that accounts with more than 1000 followers generate 96% of the traffic.
+I imagine Twitter wanted to increase users’ opportunity to gain more followers hoping for increasing the engagement.
+After all, research shows that accounts with more than 1000 followers generate 96% of the traffic.
 Interesting, isn’t it?

 This week Twitter reported 271Mn monthly active users (growing with 6.3% against Q1 2014).
 Dick Costolo also mentioned that somewhere between 2 to 3 times more are exposed to Twitter content…

 There was huge hype before Twitter’s IPO.
 Then there were the results of the Q1 2014… They disappointed many.
 On one side, monetization n Twitter is still a challenge.
 And on another, to monetize you need users.
 The more users are exposed to your sponsored content, the more chance you’ve got to convert, sell, impress, activate and other marketing action verbs.
 And Twitter does work on both fronts.

 It would be ridiculous of me to allocate that 6.3% growth to the introduction of the mute button, but I bet you 10 bucks that it has a play in it.